TranNgocTuan1/p2p/alfa4/doc/README.md

 ```
 python /path/to/script/main.py
 ```
-and in new terminal open putty or telnet
+and open putty or telnet

 #
 # Controls